AndybnACT/COMCOT-Utilities/ARRIVAL-TIME/README.md

     on the command line.
 And then update your Makefile so that 'arrivaltime.f90' will be compiled.
 Finally, compile and run the program.
 3. The update.sh will do backuping before patching files so don't worry if you want to reverse it in the future.
-4. The arrival time data would now generate originally by COMCOT.
-The output files format and naming policy are same as z_max files
+4. The arrival time data would be generated originally by COMCOT.
+The output files format and naming policy are same as z_max files.